 Immigration: Favors fence all along the 1,900-mile U.S.-Mexico border, not just the 650 miles built at a cost of $2.6 billion.
 Opposes government benefits for illegal immigrants and their children.

 Social Security: Keep Social Security for older workers and "wean everybody else off."
 Says it is "very likely" that the age for retirement benefits will have to go up for new workers.

-War: "Defense spending did not cause our budget crisis, and we must maintain our military strength."
+Wars: "Defense spending did not cause our budget crisis and we must maintain our military strength."
 Opposed U.S. intervention in Libya, saying the effort might be helping terrorists there.
 Called Afghanistan a war "we must and can win" provided generals have sufficient troops and money.

 Abortion: Signed anti-abortion pledge.
 "Principles to protect life" platform calls for conservative judges and no subsidies for abortion but not for constitutional abortion ban.